Maickii/Java_Tree/README.md

 Further development is needed easily switch between these settings at optimal performance.

 ### Done!
-Note: this setting might be overwritten if the safety is on.
+Note: All setting might be overwritten if the safety is on.
 After you are done editing your tree, just call `tree.draw(boolean safety);` to draw it!